1 Peter 3:1-4

 (a) Aristotle, the great Greek thinker and teacher, has much to say about praotēs (related to praus).
 It was his custom to define every virtue as the mean between two extremes.
 On one side there was excess of some quality, on the other defect; and in between there was exactly its right proportion.
 Aristotle defines praotēs (related to praus) as the mean between being too angry and never being angry at all.
 The man who is praus is the man who is always angry at the right time and never angry at the wrong time.
 To put that in another way, the man who is praus is the man who is kindled by indignation at the wrongs and the sufferings of others, but is never moved to anger by the wrongs and the insults he himself has to bear.
 So, then, the man who is (as in the Authorized Version), meek is the man who is always angry at the right time but never angry at the wrong time.

 (b) There is another fact which will illumine the meaning of this word.
 Praus is the Greek for an animal which has been trained and domesticated until it is completely under control.
 Therefore the man who is praus is the man who has every instinct and every passion under perfect control.
 It would not be right to say that such a man is entirely self-controlled, for such self-control is beyond human power; but it would be right to say that such a man is God-controlled.
 (Barclay, W: The Daily Study Bible Series.
-The Westminster Press or Logos)
+The Westminster Press)

 Praus conveys the idea of "controlled strength" and is that humble and gentle attitude that expresses itself in a patient submissiveness.

-Think about it...if gentleness or meekness governs the circumstances we encounter rather than the circumstances governing us, it has to be powerful.
+Think about it… if gentleness or meekness governs the circumstances we encounter rather than the circumstances governing us, it has to be powerful.

 Meekness is the opposite of self-assertiveness and self-interest.